povzayd/p-per/README.md

 # Forensic Imaging and Video Reconstruction Toolkit aka p-per (peeper👀)

-This toolkit is a unified suite of Python-based tools engineered for extracting visual evidence from raw binary files, PCAP captures, memory dumps, and more.
+This toolkit is a unified suite of Python-based tools engineered for extracting visual evidence from raw binary files, `PCAP captures`, `memory dumps`, and more.
 It is ideal for digital forensic analysts, red/blue teamers, malware analysts, or CTF participants working on uncovering embedded image data and converting it into meaningful, analyzable video intelligence.
 The toolkit is modular, terminal-friendly, and supports AI-powered image classification, metadata logging, face anonymization, and motion analysis.

 ---